Dollar buoyant; yuan wobbles after China cuts lending benchmarks

 "We believe that Japan's economy is recovering solidly compared to other major economies and will continue to outperform in the future.
 But, if monetary policy fails to reflect this shift of economic fundamentals and the BOJ keeps its dovish policy, then the yen should depreciate even more," Min Joo Kang, ING senior economist for South Korea and Japan, said in a client note.

-The New Zealand dollar dipped 0.12 per cent to $0.6191, after falling more than 0.5 per cent in the previous session.
+The New Zealand dollar dipped 0.12 per cent to US$0.6191, after falling more than 0.5 per cent in the previous session.

-Sterling rose 0.05 per cent to $1.2797, ahead of British inflation data and the Bank of England's (BoE) interest rate decision later in the week.
+Sterling rose 0.05 per cent to US$1.2797, ahead of British inflation data and the Bank of England's (BoE) interest rate decision later in the week.

 Markets are expecting the BoE to deliver a quarter-point rate hike on Thursday, which would be its 13th consecutive rise as the bank fights unexpectedly sticky inflation.